 We believe that a layered approach to security is best.
 For many organizations, running a variety of vulnerability scanners and penetration tests are a general security best practice.
 It’s also no secret that, no matter how advanced, automation only goes so far–it finds only what it knows.
 Penetration tests have a place in many security programs but are limited in perspective and in time and effort.
 Bug bounties complement any mature security program, filling the gap left by scanners, and exponentially improving the probability of finding results.

 We can test anything programmed with code.
-Bugcrowd researchers love testing mobile apps, web apps, hardware, iOT, and everything in between!
+Bugcrowd researchers love testing mobile apps, web apps, hardware, IoT, and everything in between!

 As researchers submit vulnerabilities into public programs, Bugcrowd reviews these researchers more deeply.
-Our points system also allows us to assess their skill sets and levels of trust.
+Our scoring system also allows us to assess their skill sets and levels of trust.
 Only researchers that have proven their abilities via public programs get invited into private programs.
 Researchers from around the world may participate, except for researchers from countries the U.S. has issued export sanctions or other trade restrictions against (ex.
 North Korea, Iran).